 Like all great software products, the name JIRA originated within the company as an in-house joke.
 But, it wasn’t originally known as just “Jira.”

-At the start, the team behind Jira was using “Bugzilla” for tackling bugs, but engineers being engineers, they decided to start calling the system by the original Japanese name for the King of the Monsters, Godzilla or in Japanese “Gojira.”
+At the start, the team behind Jira was using “Bugzilla” for tackling bugs, but engineers being engineers, decided to start calling the system by the original Japanese name for the King of the Monsters, Godzilla, or in Japanese “Gojira.”